brnhensley/portfolio2/README.md

 * _Or visit https://brnhensley.github.io/portfolio2_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_

 ## Known Bugs

 _I had git conflicts from restoring to an earlier commit and I couldn't push to my original repository.
-Therefore the first half of my day is at https://github.com/brnhensley/portfolio2 and the second half and finished webpage is at https://github.com/brnhensley/portfolio2_
+Therefore the first half of my day is at https://github.com/brnhensley/portfolio and the second half and finished webpage is at https://github.com/brnhensley/portfolio2_

 ## Support and contact details